 Split ends play a spoilsport to the growth of the long and lustrous mane.
-Split ends in hair mar the beauty of a gorgeous woman to the extent that they can pull down a confident look.
+Split ends in hair mar the beauty of a gorgeous woman to the extent that they can pull down a confident look no matter how well you condition your locks.
 When you want to walk with panache in any party, function or an event, don’t allow the split ends to harm your poise.
 Split ends are a byproduct of the tattering of the hair shaft when exposed to excessive heat, dryness or mechanical stress.
 But don’t you stress yourself; just follow some simple steps to help your hair from splitting and to have beautiful long hair.
 Check out the top 10 tips to prevent split ends.

 1. Regular Trimming